Arachdan/Custom-document-maker/README.md

 ### Installation

+Use the "Releases" tab and choose your wanted version.

+Alternatively:

 Press *<> Code* button, then *Download ZIP*.
 Downloaded file has to be unzipped.
 Unzipped folder contains a file of name *CDM.html*, which you'll use to access the **Custom document maker** program.